gchure/phd/docs/src/chapter_05/section_03_introduction.md

 intracellular content into the environment resulting in cell death.
-If mechanosensitive channels are present (right panel) and membrane tension is beyond the gating tension, the mechanosensitive channel MscL opens, releasing water and small intracellular molecules into the environment thus relieving pressure and membrane tension.
+If mechanosensitive channels are present (right panel) and membrane tension is beyond the gating tension, the mechanosensitive channel MscL opens, releasing water and small intracellular molecules into the environment, thus relieving pressure and membrane tension.
 (B) The experimental approach undertaken in this work.
 The number of mechanosensitive channels tagged with a fluorescent reporter is tuned through modification of the Shine-Dalgarno sequence of the